 17. Don't forget to have Turn on this rule selected, to turn on the rule.
 If you want this rule to happen to mail already inside your inbox, select Run this rule now on messages already in "Inbox".

 18. You're all done!
 Think of all the possibilities you can do with your Rule tool!
 Can you see now how hackers can use these tools to create rules that hide or steal important information from you?
 Remember to frequently check your rules for suspicious activity.
 If you didn't create a rule and you don't know what it does, it is probably malware.
 Delete it immediately.

 For more information on viruses and Rules, check out our other article: How to Create Rules in Outlook.

 If you created a new rule, and it is not functioning the way you wanted it to, here are a few suggestions.

 1. Check to make sure the rule you made doesn't contain any mistakes like a misspelled word or incorrectly selected action.

 3. Log out of Outlook and log back in again.

 4. If you use the web-based Outlook (where it appears as a tab on whatever Internet browser you use), having the rule apply to messages already in your inbox does not work.
-If you wait for an email to get to you after you have created the rule, it will function properly.
+After you have created the rule, any new mail that comes in will function properly.
 If the immediate functionality of the rule is important, download the desktop version of Outlook and take a look at your rules there.
 The desktop version of Outlook functions normally for messages already in the inbox.